YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZSOCKETATTR, Attribute "xxxx" invalid for $ZSOCKET function msg name

-Run Time Error: This indicates the named attribute is not recognized for the $ZSOCKET function.
+Run Time Error: This indicates that the named attribute is not recognized for the $ZSOCKET function.

-Action: Check for spelling, review the documented list of available attributes and adjust the attribute argument.
+Action: Check the spelling, review the documented list of available attributes and adjust the attribute argument.

 -------------------
 ZSOCKETNOTSOCK